-As of June 2014, a total of 97,242 PWCs were registered in Michigan (PWIA 2014).
-PWC model years range from 1985 through 2014.
+2017.
 Prior to 2000, only carbureted two-stroke engines were being manufactured.
-Beginning in 2000 and continuing through 2010, carbureted two-stroke and direct injection two-stroke and four-stroke engines were manufactured.
-The newer direct injection two-stroke and fourstroke PWC engines are quieter than the older carbureted two-stroke engines and do not discharge fuel directly into the water (PWIA 2006).
-From 2011 through present day, only direct injection two-stroke and four-stroke engines are being manufactured.
+Beginning in 2000, carbureted two-stroke and direct injection two-stroke and four-stroke engines were also manufactured.
+The newer direct injection two-stroke and four-stroke PWC engines are quieter than the older carbureted two-stroke engines and do not discharge fuel directly into the water (PWIA 2006).
+Beginning in 2011, only direct injection two-stroke and four-stroke engines were being manufactured, and only four-stroke direct injection engines are being manufactured currently.
 The PWC registration data do not indicate which type of engine each PWC has; therefore, it is unclear as to how many PWCs have two-stroke engines and how many have four-stroke engines.
 There is no way of knowing exactly what types of PWCs are being operated in the park due to the lack of permit requirements or a controlled entry point.
-Of the PWCs registered in Michigan, 61% were manufactured prior to 2000, indicating two-stroke engines, and 7% were manufactured after 2011, indicating four-stroke engines.
-The remaining 32% of PWCs are likely a mixture of both two-stroke and four-stroke engines manufactured between 2000 and 2010.

 Table 3-9 presents PWC registration data for Alger County where the national lakeshore is located, as well as the four surrounding counties (Marquette, Luce, Schoolcraft, and Delta), and the 15 counties of the Upper Peninsula.